auranbuckles/auranbuckles.github.io/_posts/2016-11-05-nested_nested_forms_in_rails.markdown

 ### Models

-In order for nested attributes to be sent to the controller and create a new object, the associated model has to contain a attribute writer.
+In order for nested attributes to be sent to the controller and create a new object, the associated model has to contain an attribute writer.
 While the [`accepts_nested_attributes_for`](http://api.rubyonrails.org/classes/ActiveRecord/NestedAttributes/ClassMethods.html) macro takes care of this, you can also write your own custom attribute writer.
 The correct syntax is `<associated_model>_attributes=`.

 {% highlight ruby %}
 class Planet < ActiveRecord::Base